commitd/invest-server/documentation/docs/dev.setup_dev_env.md

 ```
 cd invest-js
 lerna bootstrap
+yarn build
 ```

 ## Building a complete Invest application with plugins on the command line

-We'd recommend that you test your build evnironment from the commandline first.
+We'd recommend that you test your build environment from the commandline first.
 This will also download all the maven dependencies and some other files from the Internet (thus you need to be online).

 To compile the complete Invest code, the invest-java repository has scripts to help:

 ```
+cd invest-js
+yarn build
 cd invest-java
-./build-with-ui ../invest-js
+./build-with-ui.sh ../invest-js
 ```

-*The ../invest-js is the path to the JS elements.
-So if you have these in a different directory then amend this command appropriately.*
+_The ../invest-js is the path to the JS elements.
+So if you have these in a different directory then amend this command appropriately._

 This will build the UI, copy it into the Java UI plugins, then build the Java plugins and applications, finally placing all the resulting artifacts into the `build/` directory.